 More information about Cameroon is available on the Cameroon page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Cameroon in 1960, following the independence of the French-administered part of the country.
-Cameroon has had just two presidents since independence.
+Cooperation between the United States and Cameroon spans a broad range of areas to include health, regional security, human rights, humanitarian assistance, and environmental protection.
 Cameroon plays a key role in regional stability and remains a regional partner in countering terrorism in the Lake Chad Region and anti-piracy efforts in the Gulf of Guinea.
-The United States is closely engaged with Cameroon on issues that address democracy and governance, particularly in regard to human rights and humanitarian concerns in the Northwest and Southwest regions.
-Cooperation between the United States and Cameroon spans a broad range of areas to include health, regional security, humanitarian assistance, and environmental protection.
+The United States is closely engaged with the Cameroonian government and civil society on issues that address democracy and governance, particularly in regard to human rights and humanitarian concerns in the Northwest, Southwest, and Far North regions.

 U.S. Assistance and other Programs to Cameroon

 Bilateral Economic Relations

 The United States and Cameroon signed a Bilateral Investment Treaty in 1986 that entered into force in 1989.
-Cameroon is currently the United States’ 115th largest goods trading partner with U.S. goods exports to Cameroon totaling $149 million and goods imports from Cameroon totaling $249 million in 2021.
-On January 1, 2020, Cameroon lost its African Growth and Opportunity Act (AGOA) eligibility status due to violations of internationally recognized human rights.
+U.S. goods exports to Cameroon totaled close to $192 million and goods imports from Cameroon totaled $103 million in 2022.
+On January 1, 2020, Cameroon lost its African Growth and Opportunity Act (AGOA) eligibility due to violations of internationally recognized human rights.

 Cameroon’s Membership in International Organizations

 Cameroon and the United States belong to many of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.

 More information about Cameroon is available from the Department of State and other sources, some of which are listed here: